 - People who are not British or Irish citizens

 Q. What benefits does the entitledto benefits calculator check?

 A. The benefits calculator will calculate entitlement to contribution based benefits and means-tested benefits and eligibility to some associated benefits.

-Q. How do the Welfare Reform changes to benefits affect me?
+Q. How do changes to the benefits system affect me?

 A. The benefits system is always changing.
 As it does, we update the calculator with the latest rules and regulations.
 You can carry out a new calculation to see if these changes have affected your entitlements.
 You can also check if a change of personal circumstances means your entitlements have changed as a result.

 Q. How do I get more advice about applying for benefits?

 A. We are very sorry but we can't answer questions about your individual benefit entitlements.
 The More advice help page lists a range of voluntary and statutory organisations that may be able to help you.